sel4devkit/sel4devkit-manual/src/src/activity/microkit_vmm_dual_linux_guest_tty_multiplex/main.md

 For this activity the goal was to load two Linux Virtual Machines (VM) on one host.
 We built upon our previous single guest example and took inspiration from an existing [Libvmm](https://github.com/au-ts/libvmm) contribution that makes use of VirtIO console.

-The repository for this project is located at: https://github.com/sel4devkit/sel4devkit-maaxboard-microkit-vmm-dual-linux-guest-tty-multiplex
+The repository for this project is located [here](https://github.com/sel4devkit/sel4devkit-maaxboard-microkit-vmm-dual-linux-guest-tty-multiplex)

 ## Design